Interpreting the 95 GeV resonance in the Two Higgs Doublet Model: Implications for the Electroweak Phase Transition: Bubble Nucleation and Gravitational Waves

-where in our numerical studies we use an ansatz for $\bar{\beta}/H_* =10^4$, justified a posteriori in sec.~\ref{sec:results}.
-For the EWPT, $\ln(A/T^4) \simeq -14$~\cite{Carrington:1993ng}.\footnote{In practice, the nucleation rate receives higher-order corrections from fluctuations around the bounce solution, modifying the prefactor $A(T)$ and the interpretation of $S_3$, and have recently been studied in detail using functional determinant methods~\cite{Ekstedt:2021kyx,Gould:2021ccf}.
-Public tools such as \texttt{bubbleDet}~\cite{Ekstedt:2023sqc} enable the automated inclusion of these corrections, providing a more accurate estimate of the nucleation rate. } A thorough calculation of $\vw$ can be achieved through hydrodynamical simulations of the phase transition, as in refs.~\cite{Wang:2024slx,Tian:2024ysd}, however these are time consuming and $\vw$ is typically supplied as an input parameter \cite{Ai:2023see,Athron:2024xrh}.
-A general perturbative determination of $\vw$ requires including out-of-equilibrium effects~\cite{Laurent:2022jrs} as recently automated in~\cite{Ekstedt:2024fyq}.
+where in our numerical studies, we use \vthree{$\ln( A/\Tp^4) \simeq -14$~\cite{Carrington:1993ng} as above} and an ansatz for $\bar{\beta}/H_* =10^4$, justified a posteriori in sec.~\ref{sec:results}.
+A thorough calculation of $\vw$ can be achieved through hydrodynamical simulations of the phase transition, as in~\cite{Wang:2024slx,Tian:2024ysd}, however these are time consuming and $\vw$ is typically supplied as an input parameter~\cite{Ai:2023see,Athron:2024xrh}.
+A general perturbative determination of $\vw$ requires including out-of-equilibrium effects~\cite{ Laurent:2022jrs,DeCurtis:2022hlx,DeCurtis:2023hil,DeCurtis:2024hvh} as recently automated in~\cite{Ekstedt:2024fyq,vandeVis:2025plm}.
 It has been argued by~\cite{Steinhardt:1981ct} that $\vw$ can be approximated by the Chapman-Jouguet velocity, typically used to describe explosive detonations:

 where we take the speed of sound in the plasma to be $\cs = 1/\sqrt{3}$.
 The parameter $\bar\alpha$ characterises the strength of the phase transition and will be defined below.
 For the strongest transitions we find in sec.~\ref{sec:results} (which have $\bar{\alpha} \approx 4\times 10^{-3} $), the Chapman-Jouguet velocity gives $\vw \approx 0.63$.
 We use this value as an input to \eqref{eq:percol} in our numerical studies.
 However, \eqref{eq:vCJ} is valid only in a restricted regime.
-As noted in~\cite{Laine:1993ey,Ai:2023see}, the assumptions underlying the CJ condition do not strictly apply to cosmological phase transitions.
-More accurate treatments bracket the true value of $\vw$ between two physical limits: a ballistic limit, representing minimal interaction between the bubble wall and plasma~\cite{Ai:2023see}, and a local thermal equilibrium (LTE) limit, which assumes local entropy conservation and requires detailed thermodynamic input~\cite{Ai:2021kak,Ai:2024btx}.
+As noted in~\cite{Laine:1993ey,Ai:2023see}, the assumptions underlying the Chapman-Jouguet condition do not strictly apply to cosmological phase transitions.
+More accurate treatments bracket the true value of $\vw$ between two physical limits: a ballistic limit, representing minimal interaction between the bubble wall and plasma~\cite{Ai:2023see}, and a local thermal equilibrium (LTE) limit, which assumes local entropy conservation and requires detailed thermodynamic input~\cite{Ai:2021kak,Ai:2024btx,Branchina:2025jou}.
 The LTE expression has been shown to match well with numerical simulations~\cite{Krajewski:2024gma}, but is computationally prohibitive for parameter scans.
 For simplicity, we adopt the Chapman–Jouguet approximation in this work.

 The trace anomaly difference of the energy-momentum tensor,

 is taken in the relativistic plasma limit and in practice receives further corrections if the broken-phase speed of sound squared differs from $\cs^2=1/3$~\cite{Giese:2020rtr,Tenkanen:2022tly}.
 Here, $T_*$ is the gravitational wave production temperature, typically identified with the percolation temperature of the phase transition $\Tp$. $\Delta \theta$ quantifies the amount of energy available for conversion to spacetime shear stress, which is represented by the off-diagonal components of the stress-energy tensor $T^{\mu\nu}$, and is responsible for the generation of gravitational waves \cite{Witten:1984rs,Hogan:1986qda}.